Dr. DeLeon's Woman's Health Care

 More than 99% of sexually active women in the United States have used at least one form of birth control.
 Birth control allows you to enjoy a healthy sex life without worrying about taking on the commitment of pregnancy.
-OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, at Dr. DeLeon’s Woman’s Health Care provide expert birth control services and can help you choose the method you want and get the most out of it.
+OB/GYN physician Luis DeLeon Usuga, MD, at Dr. DeLeon’s Woman’s Health Care provides expert birth control services and can help you choose the method you want and get the most out of it.
 Conveniently located in Rowlett, Texas, you may call Dr. DeLeon’s Woman’s Health Care to learn more about birth control today.

 Birth control, also called contraception, prevents pregnancy.
 It allows you to be sexually active with a much lower risk of becoming pregnant.
 You have many options when it comes to birth control, and your doctor helps guide you to the best option based on your medical history and the amount of sexual activity that you engage in.